 Municipal litigation generally includes those cases brought by cities or other governmental entities against firearms manufacturers, distributors and retailers seeking to recover damages allegedly arising out of the misuse of firearms by third parties.
+There are two lawsuits of this type.
+The City of Gary, filed in Indiana State Court in 1999, and Estado Unidos Mexicanos v.
+Smith & Wesson, et al., which was filed in August 2021.

-There is only one remaining lawsuit of this type, filed by the City of Gary in Indiana State Court in 1999.
-The Complaint in that case seeks damages, among other things, for the costs of medical care, police and emergency services, public health services, and other services as well as punitive damages.
+The City of Gary Complaint in that case seeks damages, among other things, for the costs of medical care, police and emergency services, public health services, and other services as well as punitive damages.
 In addition, nuisance abatement and/or injunctive relief is sought to change the design, manufacture, marketing and distribution practices of the various defendants.
 The suit alleges, among other claims, negligence in the design of products, public nuisance, negligent distribution and marketing, negligence per se and deceptive advertising.
 The case does not allege a specific injury to a specific individual as a result of the misuse or use of any of the Company's products.

 After a long procedural history, the case was scheduled for trial on June 15, 2009.
-The case was not tried on that date and was largely dormant until a status conference was held on July 27,
+The case was not tried on that date and was largely dormant until a status conference was held on July 27, 2015.

-2015.
 At that time, the court entered a scheduling order setting deadlines for plaintiff to file a Second Amended Complaint, for defendants to answer, and for defendants to file dispositive motions.
 The plaintiff did not file a Second Amended Complaint by the deadline.